How author Soman Chainani is revolutionizing YA fiction with his twisted fantasies

 Giving princesses power

 What’s so interesting about the Disney version of the stories is that the idea of good and evil doesn’t occur to the hero or heroine.
 They just happen to be virtuous and kind, and they’re oblivious.
 They’re almost passive vehicles for their story.
 And what I was more concerned about is, we live in this world where good and evil are defined for us and thrust upon us.
 To me, that’s what we wrestle with every day.
 Are we doing the right thing?
 Are we doing the wrong thing?
-These are the big questions, and I feel like we need fairy tales where the character’s actually awake, where the character’s actually self-aware enough to be thinking to themselves, “What’s the right thing?
+These are the big questions, and I feel like we need fairy tales where the character’s actually awake, where the character’s actually self-aware enough to be thinking to themselves: “What’s the right thing?
 What’s the wrong thing?”

 Breaking the YA Rules